natewoodward/natewoodward.github.io/_drafts/more-bash-patterns.md

 Note that this is only a pathological example meant to demonstrate the technique.
 It would be simpler to schedule the cleanup task as a separate cron job in this scenario.
-But if you need to schedule such a cron job from a configuration management system, for example, you could use this technique to generate the day of the week (or the day of the month, the hour, the minute, etc.) to schedule it on.
+But if, for example, you needed to schedule such a cron job from a configuration management system, you could use this technique to generate the day of the week (or the day of the month, the hour, the minute, etc.) to schedule it on.